 There are a number of different scenarios when a post just doesn’t make sense.
 Be mindful of inconsistencies and know they are probably an indication of something suspicious.

 As an example, the Pro Publica article highlighted one posting for 200 bottles of Tide detergent.
 Who has 200 bottles of Tide detergent?
 That’s likely stolen, and not someone with whom you want to do business (even if they have no intention of causing you any harm).

 If you see a car for sale listed in many different and disparate geographic areas, that’s probably a fraudulent post.
 They’ll ask for your money and never deliver the car.
 And they’re probably trying to “sell” it to people in a lot of other places as well.

-9. Limit High Value Transactions On These Platforms
+10. Limit High-Value Transactions On These Platforms

 Consider steering clear of these types of platforms for high-value transactions.
 They cause issues in several ways.
 Showing up to a transaction with a large amount of cash makes you a perfect target for a thief, even in a public location.
 Paying for an item of high value before receiving it may result in never actually taking delivery of your purchase.
-Selling an item without receipt of payment prior to transferring the goods may mean you never get paid.
+Selling an item without receipt of payment before transferring the goods may mean you never get paid.

-Some platforms have guarantees or payment protection plans which help reduce fraud. eBay, for example, has a $100,000 Vehicle Purchase Protection Plan while Facebook Marketplace has nothing like this (and doesn’t seem that interested currently in starting to use something like it).
+Some platforms have guarantees or payment protection plans that help reduce fraud. eBay, for example, has a $100,000 Vehicle Purchase Protection Plan while Facebook Marketplace has nothing like this (and doesn’t seem that interested currently in starting to use something like it).
 It might be worth limiting large purchases and sales to platforms with fraud prevention policies or guarantees like the one eBay has.

 If you do choose to use peer-to-peer platforms for large purchases and sales, understand the risks and be mindful (as noted above) of things that look too good to be true.
 They probably are.